 Not up to a walking tour?
 Try Segway, an electrically powered, two-wheeled vehicle.
 Prices around 1500 CZK per person.

 Private Walks Ideas

 It is time to visit a different Prague, where the real story was written, but only a few come to visit.
 The Strahov Monastery with its famous library, the magnificent Church Prazske Jezulatko – a thrilling discovery that will keep your camera busy.
 The cobble-stoned Nerudova Street takes us to a truly Baroque pearl, the Church of St. Nicolas.
 The Infant Jesus of Prague, Kampa Island and the Church of the Virgin Mary Under the Chain make “Undiscovered Prague” one of the most bewitching walks.
 And we finish by the John Lennon wall.
 Didn’t the Beatles sing: “There are places I’ll remember forever”?
 Is your place Prague?

 Communism Walk (2,5 hours)

 Czechoslovakia… Nazi occupation… Stalin… Communism coup… Soviet tanks… Velvet Revolution… There is no better place to investigate these crucial milestones of Czech history than the Museum of Communism.
-We visit the memorials connected with the communist regime and then we enter the museum.
-With the help of your guide the past rises up; pictures, paintings and statues come alive and you see something you thought you would never get to see.
+We visit the memorials connected with the communist regime, and then we enter the museum.
+With the help of your guide, the past rises; pictures, paintings and statues come alive, and you see something you thought you would never get to see.
 You have a chance to look into the eyes of Lenin or to enter a reconstruction of the police investigation office.
-At the end you watch a film which reflects the dreariness of communism.
+At the end of the tour, you watch a film which reflects the dreariness of communism.

 1000 years of Old Prague architecture (2 hours)